Pacers spoil Embiid's 40-point night, beat Sixers 113-101

 TIP-INS

-Pacers: Domantas Sabonis had 14 point and 16 rebounds off the bench.
-Cory Joseph also scored 14. ...
-The Pacers lost to the Sixers in November with Oladipo scoring a season-high 36 points.
+Pacers: Cory Joseph had 14 points off the bench. ...
+The Pacers avenged a November loss to the Sixers in a game in which Oladipo scored a season-high 36 points.

 UP NEXT